jakkaj/generator-acsengine/README.md

 - Install Docker
 - `docker pull jakkaj/acsengine`
-- `docker run -p 22:22 -t jakkaj/acsengine`
+- `docker run -d -t jakkaj/acsengine`
-- `ssh root@localhost`
-    - The default root password is "temppw".
-You should probably change this!
-You should disable password login once you have set up ssh keys.
-    - You should generate some rsa keys and copy them to the container via ssh.
-See [this](https://www.ssh.com/ssh/copy-id) for instructions.
-    - You can exec in to the container using `docker exec -it <containerid> bash`.
-But ssh is cool too when you're logging in to the container a lot.
-It's simpler over time.
-    - This assumes you've exposed port 22 to your local machine.
-You may need to change the port exposed if you're on a machine sshd running already
+- `docker ps -a` to find running image id
+- `docker exec -it <containerid> bash`
+- `./sp.sh` to start with your service principal
+- `yo ascengine` and you're on your way.

 ### Things you're going to need before you start